AriFordsham/GHCWiki/design/local-warning-pragmas.md

 Many instances, e.g. `MonadTrans` have `Error e` constraint, which is deprecated in the newer `transformers`.
-In `monadcryptorandom-0.7.0``CRandT` is implemented using `ExceptT` so constraint is gone.
+In `monadcryptorandom-0.7.0` `CRandT` is implemented using `ExceptT` so constraint is gone.

 To be more precise, here is the code example

 ```
-instanceMonoidDivByErrorwhere
+instance Monoid DivByError where
-  mempty =Other"guard error"
+  mempty = Other "guard error"
 ```

 ```